makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 <blockquote>
 Anything I make that is at all meaningful to me — that is, anything that I feel is worth sharing — is too much to ask others to engage with.
 "How dare you," it says.
 "How dare you ask that others consider your work meaningful." <details><summary>[Note]</summary>

 See *ally from Start to Finish*
 My *satan*, yes, my *makyō*.
 My accuser, my adversary, my demon that distracts from the path to enlightenment and greater knowledge.
-That ghost-cave I inhabit. *–Slow Hours*</details>
+That ghost-cave I inhabit. *–What Right Have I*</details>
 </blockquote>

 How dare I!
 How dare I take up that space!
 And with malice and aforethought!